 Another popular perennial vegetable is the globe artichoke.
 Not only are they delicious but the plant is quite spectacular.
 Artichokes are a member of the thistle family, which is patently obvious if you ever leave the edible flower bud on the plant; they open up into fuzzy vibrant purple flowers much like a thistle.

-Plant artichokes in full sun in moist, well-draining soil that is amended with 2 inches of compost.
+Plant artichokes in full sun in moist, well-draining soil that is amended with 2 inches (5 cm.) of compost.
 This perennial can be grown either from root divisions or seed.
-Plant 24-36 inches apart in rows that are spaced 36 inches apart.
-Amend the soil around the plants in the spring with 1-2 inches of compost.
-Cut the artichoke back in the fall and cover with a 6-inch layer of straw.
+Plant 24 to 36 inches (61-91.5 cm.) apart in rows that are spaced 36 inches (91.5 cm.) apart.
+Amend the soil around the plants in the spring with 1 to 2 inches (2.5-5 cm.) of compost.
+Cut the artichoke back in the fall and cover it with a 6-inch (15 cm.) layer of straw.

 Sunchokes, or Jerusalem artichokes, are not the same as the above.
-Grown for their small, sweet tubers, the plant is actually related to the sunflower, and like the sunflower, is notable for its height of 6-12 feet!
+Grown for its small, sweet tubers, the plant is actually related to the sunflower, and like the sunflower, is notable for its height of 6 to 12 feet (2-4 m.)!
 They will spread rampantly and should be contained and thinned often.

 Hill the plants like potatoes to increase production and harvest after the first frost.
 Plant the tubers directly in the ground in the spring.